“Now, there is no gatekeeper.

 How to find a good editor for your book

-Searching on google is probably not the best way to go in this case as there are quite a few unscrupulous people out there who will not give you value for money.
-To find an editor for your self-published book, it is best to go by recommendation if you can.
+In order to find a good quality, good value editor for your self-published book, it is best to go by recommendation if you can.
 Talking to other writers either through writing groups, writing courses or conferences and asking “who should I use to edit my book?” can be very helpful.
 Here at CompletelyNovel we can always offer a recommendation if you need one – just get in touch via the contact form.

 “Print-on-demand is ideal